CreateCodeLearn/data-science-track/Workshop_Coding/README.md

 `conda env create -f environment.yml`.

 This command creates an environment based on the information provided in the `environment.yml` file.
-Acivate your environment as shown above, then you are ready to go.
+Activate your environment as shown above, then you are ready to go.